solidc0re/solidcore-scripts/README.md

 # solidcore-scripts
-Hardening scripts for immutable Fedora
+Hardening scripts for immutable Fedora.

 Work in progress... *Not currently ready for home use.*

-solidcore-install.sh is currently operational and functioning solidcore-firstboot.sh still needs work solidcore-uninstall.sh to be tested once firstboot.sh finished
+- solidcore-install.sh is currently operational and functioning
+- solidcore-firstboot.sh still needs work
+- solidcore-uninstall.sh to be tested once firstboot.sh finished

 To do
 - test dnscrypt-proxy and update settings